 My Health Record

-My Health Record is the name of the new national digital health record system which enables important health information to be accessed through one system by doctors, specialists and hospital staff, with your consent.
+My Health Record is the name of the national digital health record system which enables important health information to be accessed through one system by doctors, specialists and hospital staff, with your consent.
 Examples of such information may include:

 - medical conditions and treatments